Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-By this time, police had their eye on Steve Wright, who had a long history of using prostitutes — a fact Pam knew nothing about.
+By this time, police had their eye on Steve Wright, who had a long history of using sex workers — a fact Pam knew nothing about.
 “I couldn’t believe it,” she said.

 She got a stark reality check, however, on December 19.
 After finishing work on the night shift, she called Steve that morning as she always did to awaken him.
 When he didn’t answer she was puzzled.
 Police, who’d came to her workplace, then notified Pam that Steve had been arrested and that she couldn’t return home.

 At this time, she didn’t know the accusations against Steve.

 “I stood there speechless,” she said.
 “It didn’t enter my mind about these girls.”

 It wasn't until Pam agreed to be interviewed she learned that Steve was an accused killer.
 She was completely blindsided.